-This week Ruth Forman brings us her beautiful new poem in response to the theme of “harvest” and Psalm 1:3.
+Ruth Forman brings us her beautiful poem in response to the theme of “Harvest” from Psalm 1:3.

 In the teachings of my faith, the Baha’i Faith, work done in the spirit of service is considered worship to God.
 Psalms 1:3 instantly reminded me of one of Baha’u’llah’s Hidden Words:

 “And he shall be like a tree planted by the rivers of water, that bringeth forth his fruit in his season; his leaf also shall not wither; and whatsoever he doeth shall prosper.”

 “O MY SERVANTS!
 Ye are the trees of My garden; ye must give forth goodly and wondrous fruits, that ye yourselves and others may profit therefrom.
 Thus it is incumbent on every one to engage in crafts and professions, for therein lies the secret of wealth, O men of understanding!
 For results depend upon means, and the grace of God shall be all-sufficient unto you.
 Trees that yield no fruit have been and will ever be for the fire.”